VaCarter/North_Carolina_Inpatient_Rehab_Hospital_Quality_Measures/README.md

 https://www.canva.com/design/DAGwLbN1vs4/PsJTERQtYfK5Nr3FoTzdMQ/edit?utm_content=DAGwLbN1vs4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

 ## Motivation
 Having been a physical therapist in the acute care and non-clinical settings for over 13 years, functional outcome measures were a key component of evaluations and periodical reassessments.
 These measures track progress, determine disability level, and help assist in discharge planning.
 Similarly, inpatient rehab hospitals also have a standardized measurement tool (Patient Assessment Instrument, PAI) used for assessing different aspects of patient progression and quality of care of the facility.
 These scores are colllected by CMS and reported out in the Inpatient Rehab Facility Quality Reporting Program.
 For this project, I wanted to explore North Carolina inpatient rehab hospitals and their scores on specific quality measures as reported by CMS.
-These measures look at the quality and effectiveness of care provided in the hospital.
+These measures look at the quality and effectiveness of care provided in the rehab hospital.
 They are also used to identify facilities that may be falling behind the national average or not meeting certain criteria for quality control.

 ## Questions:
 1. How does North Carolina IRFs performance on identified quality measures compare to the national average?